rodalgar/aoc/README.md

-# aoc-2019
+# Advent of Code
-Code for solving Advent of Code 2019 puzzles
+Code for solving Advent of Code puzzles

+Currently 2019 & 2020